linode/docs/docs/websites/cms/drush-drupal.md

 ## Install Git & Composer

 The developers of Drush recommend installation through Composer, a PHP dependency manager.
-The Drush project is hosted on Github and controlled with Git, which we will also install.
+The Drush project is hosted on Github and controlled with Git, another necessary app to install.

 1. Install Git: